-SYN/ACK packet, since the SYN/ACK packet is generated by a server that is out of our control and does not support ECN++.
+While client-side measurements provide a lot of information about support for ECN++ in the SYN packet, it usually provides little information about support for ECN++ in the SYN/ACK packet, since the SYN/ACK packet is generated by a server that is out of our control and does not support ECN++.

-In the client/server experiments we control both the clients and servers of the connection, but not proxies.
+In the client/server experiments we control both the clients and servers of the connection.
 This allows us to perform exhaustive testing of all possible combinations of AccECN and ECN++ fields both in the SYN and the SYN/ACK.
 However, these experiments are limited to a few servers that we control, which also constrains the number of paths traversed.

+Client-side experiments.

-a) Client-side experiments: To observe how the ECN field in the IP header is treated by network elements we use Tracebox.3 Tracebox uses the same principle as traceroute (i.e., sends packets with increasing TTL and receives an ICMP TTL exceeded error message from the router that discards the original packet when the TTL reaches zero).
+To observe how the ECN field in the IP header is treated by network elements we use Tracebox [12].
+Tracebox uses the same principle as traceroute (i.e., sends packets with increasing TTL and receives an ICMP TTL exceeded error message from the router that discards the original packet when the TTL reaches zero).
 Tracebox uses information about the original packet returned in the ICMP error message to identify any changes in the IP header.

-We run Tracebox sending TCP SYN packets with different codepoints in the ECN field of the IP header enumerated in Table II.
+We run Tracebox sending TCP SYN packets with different codepoints in the ECN field of the IP header enumerated in Table 2.
 We executed these tests with all possible combinations of the CWR and ECE flags.
 With this test, we check whether the ECN field is modified, and if so at which hop along the path it is modified.

 While Tracebox is very powerful for seeing how the fields in the IP header are treated, it cannot detect the changes in the ECN flags in the TCP header.
-This limitation stems from the fact that most routers implement RFC792 [13] which requires them to return only the first 64 bits of the IP payload of the packet (leaving out all the ECN related flags later in the TCP header) while a few routers implement RFC1812 [14] which requires them to return the full packet if possible.
-Because of this, we implement a test that directly sends SYN packets from the clients we control to the Alexa top 100k servers with the different values for the ECN codepoints and TCP flags used by ECN and ECN++ as described in the rows corresponding to SYN packets in Table II.
+This limitation stems from the fact that most routers implement RFC792 [24] which requires them to return only the first 64 bits of the IP payload of the packet (leaving out all the ECN related flags later in the TCP header) while a few routers implement RFC1812 [5] which requires them to return the full packet if possible.
+Because of this, we implement a test that directly sends SYN packets from the clients we control to the Alexa top 100k servers with the different values for the ECN codepoints and TCP flags used by ECN and ECN++ as described in the rows corresponding to SYN packets in Table 2.

 This test enables us to check, through the reception of the SYN/ACK, if the SYN was delivered to the server and the server processed it.
-We can further identify how many servers use RFC3168 [1] (Classic ECN) and how many servers use RFC5562 [9] (ECN+).
+We can further identify how many servers use RFC3168 [25] (Classic ECN) and how many servers use RFC5562 [20] (ECN+).

+Client/server experiments.

-b) Client/server experiments: In these experiments we control the client and the server side.
+In these experiments we control the client and the server side.
 We implement both a client and a server side of the test that exchange every allowed ECN++ packet sequence.
 We also test for the case where ECN is not used.
-We test for the possible SYN-SYN/ACK packet sequences involving the different codepoint/flag combinations described in the SYN and SYN/ACK rows of Table II.
-We measure whether the fields sent arrive at the other end, to check for middlebox interference (e.g. proxies).
+We test for the possible SYN-SYN/ACK packet sequences involving the different codepoint/flag combinations described in the SYN and SYN/ACK rows of Table 2.

-Data packets, pure ACKs and FINs: We designed these experiments to show how the ECN++ FIN and pure ACK packets are treated by the network and the servers.
-We also
+4.1.2 Data packets, pure ACKs and FINs

+We designed these experiments to show how the ECN++ FIN and pure ACK packets are treated by the network and the servers.
+We also measure how ECN-enabled data packets are treated to establish a baseline for comparison.
+Like previous experiments, we perform both client-side and client/server experiments (i.e., we perform these experiments with the Alexa top 100k servers and with our own servers).
-3http://www.tracebox.org/